cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 Constants can only be declared in the global scope, which makes them useful for values that many parts of code need to know about.

-The last difference is that constants may be set only to a constant expression, not the result of a value that could only be computed at runtime.
-Only literal constants are currently supported.
+The last difference is that constants may natively be set only to a constant expression, not the result of a value that could only be computed at runtime.

 Here’s an example of a constant declaration: